mihailfox/proxmox-openapi/docs/spa-deployment.md

 1. Identify the previous good commit SHA from the `main` history.
 2. Create a hotfix branch and revert the offending changes (`git revert <sha>`), or cherry-pick the last known-good SPA commit onto a new branch.
-3. Merge the fix into `main`; the Pages workflow will redeploy automatically with the restored assets.
+3. Merge the fix into `main`; the Pages workflow redeploys automatically with the restored assets.
 4. If an immediate revert is not possible, re-run the Pages workflow using the "Run workflow" button and specify the earlier commit via the workflow dispatch input.